-The first thing I’d say to any salesperson who’s ready to get serious about LinkedIn is: take a long hard look at your contacts as that’s what your success with selling on LinkedIn will depend on.
+The first thing I’d say to any salesperson who’s ready to get serious about LinkedIn is: to take a long hard look at your contacts as that’s what your success with selling on LinkedIn will depend on.
 Contacts are the currency of LinkedIn.
-If your contacts are predominantly family, friends and old school pals, you’ve got some work to do.
+If your contacts are predominantly family, friends and old-school pals, you’ve got some work to do.

 One of the main things I use LinkedIn for is mapping out the decision-makers within my target prospects – this helps simplify the selling process.
 I deal with some very large multinational companies, so there can be numerous people involved in making and influencing a purchase.
 But even for smaller B2B sales, you’ll often need to influence several individuals.

 You’d be surprised how much people put in their profiles – which team they’re in, which office they work out of, what projects they’re focusing on.
 With a little detective work, you can quickly build up a picture of who you should be talking to and assess your prospect’s needs.